Stances of Faiths on LGBTQ Issues: Episcopal Church

 The Episcopal Church passed a resolution in support of the Employment Non-Discrimination Act (ENDA) in 2009.
 In addition, canon law specifies that everyone have access to the governance of the church and lists “sexual orientation, gender identity and expression” as specifically protected from discrimination.

 There is no question that the Episcopal Church in the United States has been in the forefront of creating inclusive congregations across the country.
 In addition to responding meaningfully to a call for changes in canon law, church leaders have been vocal in their support of legalizing same-sex civil marriage.
 However, while the church offers a rite of blessing for same-sex unions, it does not yet explicitly sanction equality for same-sex couples desiring the rite of Holy Matrimony.
-The conversation, already scheduled for the General Convention in June 2015 (in Salt Lake City), will be a critical one for LGBT Episcopalians and their allies.
+The conversation, already scheduled for the General Convention in June 2015 (in Salt Lake City), will be a critical one for LGBTQ Episcopalians and their allies.

-Resources for LGBT Episcopalians
+Resources for LGBTQ Episcopalians

 The Episcopal Church